zuozhenggh/learning-library/data-management-library/modern-data-warehouse/perform-analysis/perform-analysis-v2.md

 ## Introduction

-In this lab, you will use a DVA file to get started with the analysis of the EBS data in Oracle Analytics Cloud.
+In this lab, you will get started with the analysis of the EBS data in Oracle Analytics Cloud.
+To get you started with an analytics project, we will use a dva file to set up an Analytics project and use the Source ADW to supply data for the visualisations.
+You will then connect to the destination ADW to explore the data.

 Estimated Lab Time: 15 minutes

 ### Objectives

-- Create connections to ADWs and create data sets.
+- Import analytics project.
-- Upload DVA file and refresh the data flowing through the connection.
+- Connect to ADW and create data sets.
-- View analysis.
+- Analyse data.

 ### Prerequisites

 - The source and destination Autonomous Data Warehouses (ADW) and Analytics Cloud (OAC) instance.
-- Access to the ModernDW file needed to recreate this demo.
+- Access to the ModernDW file needed to recreate an analytics project.
     - [ModernDW.dva](https://objectstorage.us-ashburn-1.oraclecloud.com/p/_DhuXYUewHtA48gaEaBEZSH-L7MjSe309RqyHDTgActtB9hVZeDSJc1KGqWs3KKC/n/c4u03/b/data-management-library-files/o/modern-data-warehouse/ModernDW.dva)

-**Note**: Please download the file above before continuing.
+**Note:** Please download the file above before continuing.

 ## **STEP 1:** Set up the Analytics Project in OAC

 As previously mentioned, when you spin up the stack the links to some resources do not show up in the **Associated Resources** tab.
 In our case, we want to get to our Analytics Cloud instance, but the link is not provided.